houen/www.houen.net/_pages/work-guide.md

 Fair enough.
 We code it, write tests for it, deploy it, get it signed off on.
 Done.

 Now comes the next feature: There should be an "admin" type user, which can manage a subset of users under their company umbrella.
 For this we need to add a user role field, and the back office admin section for this new user type.

-However, admin users should not receive a reminder email.
+However, now comes the requirement: _admin users should not receive a reminder email_.
 So on top of the features we need to add, we need to change the existing reminder email feature:

 > Feature: Reminder email\
 > Given I have created a user account\